whiteSHADOW1234/PetCam/README.md

-# PetCam: Real-time Webcam Streaming with Remote Pan Control
+# PetCam: Your Remote Real-time Pet Monitoring Solution

 This project implements a real-time pet camera application with the following features: